topaz-dev-stuff/aoc2023/README.md

 - `cubes` : This is the solution to day 2.
 - `gears` : This is the solution to day 3.
 - `cards` : This is the solution to day 4.
+- `seeds` : This is the solution to day 5.

 ***